UCSC-nanopore-cgl/margin/README.md

 The `phase_vcf` parameters are tuned to produce long and accurate phase sets, and were tuned using variants genotyped by DeepVariant.

 Margin has parameterizations for multiple sequencing technologies.
-For ONT data, there are models for the R9.4 pore basecalled with Guppy 4.2.2 and 5.0.7 (`ont-r94g422` and `ont-r94g507`).
+For ONT data, there are models for the R9.4 pore basecalled with Guppy 4.2.2 (`ont-r94g422`) and 5.0.7 (`ont-r94g507`), and for R10.4 Q20 data (`ont-r104q20`).
 The `ont-r94g507` parameter file is recommended if the data is from a different pore or basecaller.
-For PacBio data, there are models for CLR and HiFi (`pb-clr`, `pb-hifi`).
+For PacBio data, there are params for CLR and HiFi (`pb-clr`, `pb-hifi`).
 The `pb-hifi` parameter is recommended if your PacBio data has a different source.
+Parameter files annotated with `hp` are for use with [PEPPER-HP](https://github.com/kishwarshafin/pepper/blob/r0.7/docs/misc/pepper_v0.7_method_update.md#step-3-pepper-hp-only-used-for-ont), and with `hapDup` are for a SV calling pipeline [HapDup](https://github.com/fenderglass/hapdup).

 ### Runtime Configuration ###